mechanomy/UnitTypes.jl/readme.md

 ```

 The idea is that a *Measure* is some quantity bearing units, while a *Dimension* is some context-specific application of a Measure.
+(The Measure's unit string and conversion factor are tracked in `UnitTypes.allUnitTypes`.)

 Within a Dimension multiple Measures may logically be used as long as they are dimensionally consistent.
 For instance, a circle may be described by its radius, diameter, or circumference, concepts that can be interchangeably converted, using any Measure of extent (<:AbstractLength).
 A function creating a circle can then internally store radii while accepting Radius, Diameter, or Circumference arguments as the user prefers, since the type system provides conversion between the argument and the function's internal convention.

 Please open an [issue](https://github.com/mechanomy/UnitTypes.jl/issues) _with a minimal working example_ if you run into conversion errors or think additional units should be defined by the package.